 Kitty was born into a Sikh background.
 She is a Coventry based mixed media artist, who also works as a community art workshop facilitator – she loves to bring creativity and quirkiness to her work, life and other’s lives.
 Kitty joined the Coventry Artspace South Asian Ambassadors Scheme to help break down social barriers; she uses her art practice to work with and include vulnerable groups in society.
 Kitty’s aim is to give a voice to those who don’t feel they have one and to empower the individual.

 Jatin is International Trade Director by profession and Creative Director at Lealh & Singh collective by passion.
-He is a Coventry based artist influenced by the love of culture, heritage and Indian mythology.
-Jatin co-founded “Lealh & Singh Collective” in 2015 and has been realising his vision and inspiration into artworks made using rare art techniques like “Madhubani Art” and “Tanjore Art ” by collaborating with highly skilled teams of art technicians based in India.
+He is Coventry based and strongly influenced by the love of culture, heritage and Indian mythology.
+Jatin co-founded “Lealh & Singh Collective” in 2015 and has been realising his vision and inspiration into artworks made using traditional art techniques such as “Madhubani Art” and “Tanjore Art ” by collaborating with highly skilled teams of art technicians and artists based in India.
 He is passionate about cultural development and promotion of the arts in Coventry and therefore very excited to join the Coventry Artspace South Asian Ambassadors Scheme.

 Gayatri is a graphic designer with an academic background in philosophy.
 In her art and design projects, she looks to explore the language of design in the South Asian community, which is usually unrepresented in the digital sphere.
 Gayatri has been volunteering to promote Indian classical music and arts for the last sixteen years.
 As a South Asian Ambassador for Artspace she hopes to expand the narrative of South Asian culture and get the community to reconnect with their artistic roots.